 John Laing Collection: Breaking New Ground

 Historic England holds Laing’s photographic collection of around 230,000 images.
-Breaking New Ground is a project that will digitise, conserve, catalogue and make accessible 10,000 images from the collection.
+Breaking New Ground is a project that will digitise, conserve, catalogue and make accessible 10,000 images from this incredible collection of social history.

 - Nationwide public engagement - former Laing employees will share their experiences with local schoolchildren using the collection’s photographs as talking points

 - Creating education materials for schools - to help teachers engage their pupils with the Historic England Archive and the history of their local buildings

 - A short film called ‘Making modern Britain’ - which will explore the collection and the stories behind the images